Lorsten/Lorsten/README.md

 # HI, I'm olof

-## I'm currently studying webb development at Mittuniversitet of Sweden
+## I'm currently studying web development at Mittuniversitet of Sweden

-### On this site I will upload assignments and m own projects
+### On this site I will upload assignments and my own projects

+#### Some of the programming languages I use

+* Html/css

+* Javascript

+* PHP